Every time before you make the decision of “Why to visit” a city, you have to ask yourself “What is this city famous for” or “What do I have to try”.

 Since the cathedral was initially constructed from low quality materials, it is currently being restored so that each stone can be manually replaced to make it more durable.

-A place to begin to find good beer is Mali Medo (Little Bear) bar which is located in the middle of Tkalciceva street – you can’t miss it.
+The location is in the middle of Tkalciceva street – you can’t miss it.

 In addition to serving locally made beer like Mrki Medved, Dva Klasa and Crna Kraljica, the restaurant also serves fine food if you get hungry from the beer.

 This bar is unique in that area because it offers tourists friendly staff, as well as reasonably priced and locally produced beer.

 A great example of this is the Museum of Broken Relationships, one of the most unique museums to visit while in Zagreb.